Atheb3003/JAVA/README.md

-# WAD
+# JAVA
-Projects and files from Web Aplication Developer
+Projects and files in java languaje.
+They will be more complex with the time.